vim-test/vim-test/README.md

 #### `:TestNearest`

-When in a test file, runs the test nearest to the cursor (even for Minitest and Mocha :smiley:).
+When in a test file, runs the test nearest to the cursor (even for Minitest and Mocha).
 If not in a test file, it remembers where your cursor was *before* you switched to production code, and runs test nearest to that position.

 #### `:TestFile`